Skip to content

 Document the component

 Documentation helps user to integrate the component in their pipelines.
 A good component definition will have clear names for their fields, which will also contain useful descriptions.
-The information described in definition.json and tasks.json is enough to understand how a component should be used. compogen is a tool that parses the component configuration and builds a README.mdx file document displaying its information in a human-readable way.
+The information described in definition.yaml and tasks.yaml is enough to understand how a component should be used. compogen is a tool that parses the component configuration and builds a README.mdx file document displaying its information in a human-readable way.
 To generate the document, just add the following line on top of operator/hello/v0/main.go:

 //go:generate compogen readme ./config ./README.mdx